TechplexEngineer/bionics-docs/content/background/the-team/team-roles/_index.md

 1. Ensure we have a killer business plan and coordinate its presentation to judges at events.
 1. Keep Lead Mentor on schedule for sending out corporate sponsorship.

-### Safety Captain

-Responsibilities:
-1. Ensures safety binder is up to date
-1. Encourages and builds safety culture within the team
-1. Helps coordinate tool training in the preseason with assistance from mentors.
-1. Presents Shop safety procedures to the team in preseason.

-### Marketing & Communications

-Responsibilities:
-1. Ensure events are documented and promotional recap videos created.
-1. Foster team culture of document events
-1. Keep sponsors updated with weekly updates during the build season.
-1. School newsletter and TV advertising slides for recruiting events and competitions.

 ### Outreach